Lecture 12: Transfer Pricing and Responsibility Accounting¶

 Minimum Transfer Price = Incremental Cost + Opportunity Cost.

 Requires the consuming department to be at least as productive as the supplier's outside option.
+Uses the outside market as a lower bound on the transfer price.

 For internal decision making purposes, a transfer price should be at least as large as the sum of: